-The customer analytics dashboard is nothing else than a statement of customer habits from a relatively large excel data source.
+Our free template is a statement of customer habits from a relatively large data source.

 Monthly Performance Analytics

 The customer analytics template consists of two parts.
-The first one provides a review of sales achievements in monthly breakdown of a one year period.
-We didn’t have any particular problem here, only we had to find the minimum and maximum values of the examined period (which in this case is one year) and mark them on the line chart.
+The first one reviews sales achievements in a monthly breakdown of one year.
+We didn’t have any particular problem here; we only had to find the minimum and maximum values of the examined period (which, in this case, is one year) and mark them on the line chart.

-As a supplement we displayed in the given month the largest and the smallest income-bringing customer’s results.
-By using these indicators we can make important conclusions.
+Then, as a supplement, we displayed the largest and smallest income-bringing customer results in the given month.
+By using these indicators, we can make important conclusions.

 Customer Analytics – Data Source

-On the picture below we can see a part of that excel worksheet which provides the data source.
+The picture below shows a part of that Excel worksheet that provides the data source.

-For those who not in a hurry we would like to write down in a few sentences what excel formulas helped us to define the values of the customer analytics dashboard.
+For those who are not in a hurry, we would like to write down in a few sentences what Excel formulas helped us to define the values of the customer analytics dashboard.

-It is not worth to jam the screen with 5-10 charts and a bunch of values, always use the key performance indicators.
-Always think about that no need to pile up the data, but rather show the trend and process behind the numbers.
-Most of the time to achieve this enough to use a few well-chosen indicators.
+It is not worth jamming the screen with 5-10 gauge charts and values; always use key performance indicators.
+Always think there is no need to pile up the data but show the trend and process behind the numbers.
+Most of the time, to achieve this enough, use a few well-chosen indicators.

-Another important standpoint is the well-chosen design.
-For example one that is different in its font can better the overall image.
-The font was used in the making of the customer analytics template is included for download.
+Another standpoint is the well-chosen design.
+For example, a different font can better the overall image.
+The font used in making the customer analytics template is included for download.
 So your dashboard can have the same appearance.

-There’s nothing else left to do but presenting the link where you can access the sample workbook, by clicking here you already can start the work!
+There is nothing else left to do but present the link to access the sample workbook.
+Download the practice file by clicking here.